geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/configuring-the-catalog/system-configuration.md

 The following settings control what metadata can be published when the metadata workflow is active.
 They are found under `Administration` --> `Settings` --> `Metadata Workflow`.

 -   **Allow publication of invalid metadata** When disabled, only metadata that passes all required XSD and schematron validation rules can be published.
 When enabled, metadata can be published regardless of its validation status.
 Templates are always exempt from this check, as they are typically incomplete by design.
+-   **Allow submission/approval of invalid metadata** When disabled, records must be valid before they can move to `Submitted` or `Approved` workflow status.
+When enabled, records can be submitted or approved even if validation fails.
+Templates are always exempt from this check, as they are typically incomplete by design.
 -   **Allow publication of non-approved metadata** When disabled, only metadata with an `Approved` workflow status can be published.
 When enabled, metadata can be published regardless of its workflow status.
-Templates are always exempt from this check, as they are not expected to go through the approval workflow.

 ## Harvesting

 *Allow editing on harvested records*: Enables/Disables editing of harvested records in the catalogue.
 By default, harvested records cannot be edited.